 Organ and Tissue Donation Facts

 Organ donation can mean the difference between life and death for many people.
-For others, such as people with renal (kidney) disease, it represents a total transformation in their quality of life because they will no longer need four-hour dialysis treatments three days a week.
+For others, such as people with renal (kidney) disease, it represents a total transformation in their quality of life because they will no longer need 4-hour dialysis treatments 3 days a week.

 Talk to your family!

 Too few Canadians talk about their decision to donate their organs and/or tissues with their families.
 Even if you have documented your wishes by registering through a provincial registry it is vital that your family knows about your decision.
 In most provinces, hospital staff will still talk with the next-of-kin of potential donors about what their loved one requested.
 Donor families say they are comforted by the feeling that their loved one's death was not in vain.